 Depreciation of equipment and buildings is provided for by the straight-line method over the assets' estimated useful lives.

 Amortization of improvements is provided for by the straight-line method over the term of the lease or the assets' estimated useful lives, whichever is shorter.
 Licenses and rights arising from acquisitions are amortized by the straight-line method over periods ranging from 4 to 20 years.

-We follow SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," (SFAS No. 144).
+We follow SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," (SFAS No. 144) and SFAS No. 142, "Goodwill and Other Intangible Assets," (SFAS No. 142).
+We review our equipment and buildings to ensure that they provide economic benefit.
 We recorded an impairment charge of \$1,193,000 in 2006 in the food service segment for the writedown of robotic packaging equipment based on a determination made during the year that we would not be able to make the equipment work as intended.
+We use market value tests and discounted cash flow models to test goodwill and other intangible assets for impairment.
+These assets are reviewed for impairment annually or more frequently as a triggering event, such as the loss of a major customer, might occur.